OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Runtime Memory Analysis

-Using [r2frida](0x08-Testing-Tools.md#r2frida) you can analyze and inspect the app's memory while running and without needing to dump it.
+By using [r2frida](0x08-Testing-Tools.md#r2frida) you can analyze and inspect the app's memory while running and without needing to dump it.
 For example, you may run the previous search commands from r2frida and search the memory for a string, hexadecimal values, etc. When doing so, remember to prepend the search command (and any other r2frida specific commands) with a backslash `\` after starting the session with `r2 frida://usb//<name_of_your_app>`.

 For more information, options and approaches, please refer to section "[In-Memory Search](0x06c-Reverse-Engineering-and-Tampering.md#in-memory-search "In-Memory Search")" in the chapter "Tampering and Reverse Engineering on iOS".